rodrigozerbini/ForumAPI/README.txt

 {
     "title": "Banned test",
-    "body": "I think this will not   work motherfucker", "image": "My image"
+    "body": "I think this will not work",
+    "image": "My image"
 }
 -----------------------------------------------------------------